International Graduate Entrepreneur Program

 - Before applying to SINP you must own and actively operate a business in Saskatchewan.

-- You must own at least 33% (one-third) of your business.
+- Also, own at least 33% (one-third) of your business.
 And must be actively involved in the day to day activities.
 Also, you must own your Saskatchewan business due to making a direct verifiable investment.
 To do so the applicant can invest from his equity or other eligible sources.

-- Also, give proof of successful operation and minimum required revenue generation after completing 1-year of operation.
+- Besides, give proof of successful operation and minimum required revenue generation after completing 1-year of operation.

 - Further, sign a Business Performance Agreement (BPA) with the Saskatchewan government.